arunsatyarth/OneMiner/README.md

 I would like to hear your feedback and thoughts if any.
 Please use the github issue tracker  to notify me of any issues or enhanement requests or send a mail to arun.satyarth@gmail.com.

 # Donations
-If you would like to supprt my work, your donations would be greatly appreciated
+If you would like to supprt this project, your donations would be greatly appreciated

 Bitcoin
 1MtjqqLDtbLvMY8s3vw2SCynGqSvszJf4V